sentclose/liboqs-rust/README.md

 ## Vendored `liboqs`

-By default `oqs-sys` attempts to find a system-provided version of `liboqs` and build against it, falling back to vendored from-source build otherwise.
+By default `safe-oqs-sys` attempts to find a system-provided version of `liboqs` and build against it, falling back to vendored from-source build otherwise.
 You can opt into forcing the vendored build by enabling the `vendored` feature.